maelstrom-cms/documentation/advance/uploading.md

 ### Custom Upload Handler

-If the built in uploader doesnt do what you need, then you can provide a custom upload handler e.g.
+If the built in uploader doesn't do what you need, then you can provide a custom upload handler e.g.

 ```php
 public function __construct()